1. Home

 How to Duplicate a Page in Word: Everything You Need to Know

-Need to duplicate a page in Word quickly?
+Need to know how to duplicate a page in Word quickly?
 You can go about it in many ways, from the basic copy and paste functions to the more technical one that involves running a code with Macro automated command.

 Whichever option works better for you, we’ll help you duplicate a page in Word quickly and easily.
 Watch the video tutorial and read on below to find out how to go about it.

-How to Duplicate a One-page Document in Word
+How to Duplicate a Page in Word (Single-Page Document)

 Here’s how to go about it: